mspillman/cdash/README.md

 Once the AMI has been created, note the AMI ID.

 -----
-The c4 instances need to in a VPC.
+The c4 instances need to run in a VPC.
 Log on to the AWS console, and click on VPC.
 Under "Your VPCs", a default VPC should already exist.
 Click on "Route Tables".
 A route table should already exist.
 Select it, then click on the "Subnet associations" tab.
 Click Edit, then select a subnet to be associated with the route table.
 Take a note of the subnet ID.